Sunday, February 12, 2017

 Hiking Camelback Mountain, Paradise Valley, AZ

 Caution: hiking Camelback Mountain during the summer is not a joke.
-You absolutely need an abundance of water despite how short this hike it, both for you and your dog.
-Do not underestimate this hike during the summer.
+Bring an abundance of water.
+Do not underestimate this hike.

 Length: 2.6 miles round trip